-Note: Sometimes there are cases when a student is late to class for reasons beyond his/her control (Student Council Project, test goes overtime, etc.).
+Students are expected to be in class when the bell rings to start class.
+Sometimes there are cases when a student is late to class for reasons beyond his/her control (Student Council Project, test goes overtime, etc.).
 In such cases the student should bring a note signed by the supervising teacher and give it to the teacher when entering the class.